correial/correial.github.io/content/Fast Robots/Lab 4/index.md

 <iframe width="450" height="315" src="https://www.youtube.com/embed/fX4sXga9YXM"allowfullscreen></iframe>
 <figcaption>Both Wheels Spinning (with battery)</figcaption>

-### Lower PWM Limit

-I found that the minimum PWM value for which the robot needs to move forward, backward, and on axis by starting with a arbitrary small value and increasing it by 5 until the car no longer stalled but instead moved very slowly.
-I found that on a fully charged battery the forward and backward lower limit PWD value us **35** and **110** for spinning on axis.

-Here is a video of testing using those PWM values to go forward, in reverse, then spin on axis in both directions:

-<iframe width="450" height="315" src="https://www.youtube.com/embed/UzNFp05yqZ8"allowfullscreen></iframe>
-<figcaption>Lower PWM Limit</figcaption>

 ### Complete Hardware Integration on Car

 Below are images of the car after mounting all components.
 Holes were drilled and zip ties were used to strap down the IMU and both motor drivers at the front.
 Zip ties were also used to bundle the Artemis and 750mAh battery as well as for wire managment.
 Double sided tape was used to mount the two ToF sensors (one on the side and one at the front) and the Artemis/battery module at the rear.